MichaelAI0/Code-Guide/Simon-says-Game/LESSON PLANS/Simon_Says_Learning_Objectives.md

 - **Responsive Design:** Learn how to make your game look great on different devices, whether on a computer, tablet, or phone.

-### JavaScript and jQuery - Bringing the Game to Life
+### JavaScript - Bringing the Game to Life

-- **Interactive Elements:** You'll get to know JavaScript and jQuery, the magic that makes the buttons light up and respond when clicked.
+- **Interactive Elements:** You'll get to know JavaScript, the magic that makes the buttons light up and respond when clicked.
 - **Logic Building:** This part teaches you how to think logically and write code for the game rules, like what happens when a player wins or loses.

 ## Skill Development